isaac1104/bamazon/README.md

 * Add to Inventory
 * Add New Product

 a.
-If a manager selects View Products for Sale, the app should list every available item: the item IDs, names, prices, and quantities.
+If a manager selects View Products for Sale, the app will list every available item: the item IDs, names, prices, and quantities.

 b.
-If a manager selects View Low Inventory, then it should list all items with an inventory count lower than five.
+If a manager selects View Low Inventory, then it will list all items with an inventory count lower than five.

 c.
-If a manager selects Add to Inventory, your app should display a prompt that will let the manager "add more" of any item currently in the store.
+If a manager selects Add to Inventory, the app will display a prompt that will let the manager "add more" of any item currently in the store.

 d.
-If a manager selects Add New Product, it should allow the manager to add a completely new product to the store.
+If a manager selects Add New Product, it will allow the manager to add a completely new product to the store.